SaltySnail/BeamMP-StreamersVsChat/README.md

 - Inside '*BeamMP-Server.exe Location*/Resources/Server/' create a folder named StreamersVsChat.
 - In vscode right click folder explorer on the left and press Open in integrated terminal and type `pip3 install ahk`

+After all these changes press 'ctrl+shift+p' and run the tasks 'Copy server' and 'Compress client'.
+Next right click on 'StreamersVsChat.py' and click 'Run Python File in Terminal'.
+It will print out all available twitch chat commands in the terminal.

 *Linux*:
 - Download the latest release.
 - unzip the release to your `<beammp_server_executable>/Resources/` folder (`unzip StreamersVsChat.zip && cp -r Server <beammp_server_executable>/Resources/Server && cp -r Client <beammp_server_executable>/Resources/Client`).
 Anything in between "<>" should be replaced by your directory path.
 - Do the same first three steps (with your preferred text editor or IDE).
-- Run `pip3 install ahk`
 - Now you can start it with: `python3 <beammp_server_executable>/Resources/Server/StreamersVsChat/StreamersVsChat.py`

-After all these changes press 'ctrl+shift+p' and run the tasks 'Copy server' and 'Compress client'.
-Next right click on 'StreamersVsChat.py' and click 'Run Python File in Terminal'.
-It will print out all available twitch chat commands in the terminal.

 If you want have the commands only apply on you, change BEAMMP_NAME to your beammp username.

 Now you are ready to start the server and receive commands from the twitch chat (you can test this without streaming).